Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Driving in Dubai

 Dubai is a city known for its fast-paced lifestyle, and this is reflected in the driving style and culture.
 Dubai has massive highways that can be intimidating at first.
 Still, there are helpful traffic signs in both Arabic and English to guide unfamiliar drivers.
 However, you should follow the rules and regulations to ensure road safety.
 It is illegal to tailgate, break the speed limit, street race, lane hop or use a mobile phone while driving in Dubai.
-Dubai is cracking down on driving violations, and breaking the laws can lead to fines, imprisonment, and vehicle impoundment.
+Dubai is cracking down on driving violations, and violations can lead to fines, imprisonment, and vehicle impoundment.

 Groups Most at Risk in Dubai